shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-legacy-insertion-order-details.md

 The **Insertion Order Details** screen shows you the settings and essential metrics for a specific insertion order, provides visualizations of the insertion order's performance, offers quick access to the insertion order's child objects, and more.

-## Getting to the legacy Insertion Order Details screen
+## Getting to the Insertion Order Details screen

 On the **Insertion Orders** screen, click the name of the legacy insertion order for which you want to view advanced details.